tHeStRyNg/devops/Solutions/Task1/README.md

 ```

-As oyu can see we are serving on port 80 of nginx service the content of Node frontend from 3000 with this one liner:
+As you can see we are serving on port 80 of nginx service the content of Node frontend from 3000 with this one liner:
 ```
    proxy_pass http://frontend:3000;